dwblair/lora-endpoint-server/README.md

 found table 'data'
 ```

-**Latest data**.
+### Getting the latest data

 The most recent entries in the database can be retrieved (in JSON format) via your browser at:

 ```
 [YOUR_IP_ADDRESS]:8000/api/data/latest